-Recent and future Operatic plans include title role Miss Julie (BBC Symphony Orchestra, and a recording for Chandos), Violetta La Traviata (Festival Opera New Zealand‚ and Longborough Festival)‚ Gilda Rigoletto, title role Suor Angelica (Opera Holland Park)‚ Nedda i Pagliacci (Scottish Opera)‚ Brigitta Iolanta (Opéra National de Paris)‚ Flowermaiden Parsifal and the covers of Roxana Krol Roger, Freia Das Rheingold and Woglinde Ring Cycle (Royal Opera House)‚ Mimi La Bohème (Opera Holland Park‚ Opéra de Rouen and Theater Lübeck)‚ Marguerite Faust and Tatyana Eugene Onegin (Dorset Opera Festival)‚ Woglinde Das Rheingold (RuhrTriennale Festival)‚ Liu Turandot and Adina L’Elisir d’amore (Northern Ireland Opera)‚ Ino Proserpine (Spoleto Festival), Donna Anna Don Giovanni (Bristol Tobacco Factory)‚ Annchen Der Freischütz (Opéra de Limoges)‚ Terinka in Dvorak’s Jakobin (Buxton Festival Opera)‚ Pamina The Magic Flute (English Touring Opera)‚ Adina (Opera Theatre Company) and Eleonora in Salieri’s Prima le musica e poi le parole (West Green House).
+Recent and future operatic plans include her critically acclaimed portrayal of the title role in Miss Julie (BBC Symphony Orchestra at the Barbican, and a recording for Chandos), Violetta La Traviata (Festival Opera New Zealand‚ and Longborough Festival)‚ title role Suor Angelica (Opera Holland Park)‚ Nedda i Pagliacci (Scottish Opera)‚ Brigitta Iolanta (Opéra National de Paris)‚ Flowermaiden Parsifal and the covers of Roxana Krol Roger, Freia Das Rheingold and Woglinde Ring Cycle (Royal Opera House)‚ Mimi La Bohème (Opera Holland Park‚ Opéra de Rouen and Theater Lübeck)‚ Marguerite Faust and Tatyana Eugene Onegin (Dorset Opera Festival)‚ Woglinde Das Rheingold (RuhrTriennale Festival)‚ Liu Turandot and Adina L’Elisir d’amore (Northern Ireland Opera)‚ Ino Proserpine (Spoleto Festival), Donna Anna Don Giovanni (Bristol Tobacco Factory)‚ Annchen Der Freischütz (Opéra de Limoges)‚ Terinka in Dvorak’s Jakobin (Buxton Festival Opera)‚ Pamina The Magic Flute (English Touring Opera)‚ Adina (Opera Theatre Company) and Eleonora in Salieri’s Prima le musica e poi le parole (West Green House).

-Concerts include a concert of Opera arias and duets (the Hallé, Bridgewater Hall), Christmas Spectaculars for Raymond Gubbay at the Bridgewater Hall and Birmingham Symphony Hall‚ a recital for the Lord Mayor of London’s Alderman’s Banquet at Mansion House‚ Vivaldi Gloria and Magnificat (Royal Albert Hall)‚ Missa Solemnis (Gloucester Cathedral)‚ Rutter’s Mass of the Children and Britten’s Spring Symphony (Salisbury Cathedral)‚ Haydn’s Nelson Mass with Sheffield Philharmonic Chorus and the Royal Northern Sinfonia‚ Ravel’s Mallarmé Songs (St Endellion Festival)‚ a Barber song recital at La folle journée Festival with Orkiestra Sinfonia in Warsaw‚ as well as a Solo recital of French Song and a concert with the Samling Foundation and Sir Thomas Allen‚ both at the Wigmore Hall.
+Concerts include opera galas (Hallé, Bridgewater Hall), Christmas Spectaculars for Raymond Gubbay at the Bridgewater Hall and Birmingham Symphony Hall‚ a recital for the Lord Mayor of London’s Alderman’s Banquet at Mansion House‚ Vivaldi Gloria and Magnificat (Royal Albert Hall)‚ Missa Solemnis (Gloucester Cathedral)‚ Rutter’s Mass of the Children and Britten’s Spring Symphony (Salisbury Cathedral)‚ Haydn’s Nelson Mass with Sheffield Philharmonic Chorus and the Royal Northern Sinfonia‚ Ravel’s Mallarmé Songs (St Endellion Festival)‚ a Barber song recital at La folle journée Festival with Orkiestra Sinfonia in Warsaw‚ and a Solo recital of French Song at the Wigmore Hall.

 Further operatic roles include Lauretta Gianni Schicchi (Opera Holland Park), Serpetta La Finta Giardiniera (Buxton)‚ Zerlina Don Giovanni (Mid Wales Opera)‚ Beauty The Triumph of Time and Truth (Karlsruhe Handel Festival)‚ title role Cendrillon (Blackheath Halls)‚ Anne Trulove The Rakes’s Progress (St Endellion festival)‚ Elle La Voix Humaine (Battersea Arts)‚ Lisette La Rondine (Go Opera / Opera di Peroni)‚ Pedro Don Quichiotte (Chelsea Opera Group)‚ Musetta La Bohème for BYO‚ Donizetti’s Rita‚ Soeur Blanche Dialogues des Carmélites for GSMD and Susanna Le Nozze di Figaro for Opera Brava.